davidfcarr/rsvpmaker-for-toastmasters/readme.txt

 2. Data collected through the plugin feeds performance reports, such as this one showing progress toward Competent Communicator.

 == Changelog ==

+= 5.6.2 =

+* Improved error handling
+* React UI now active by default

+= 5.6 =

+* Simplification of Organize screen (React front end)
+* More choices for the level of detail to view on the agenda UI

+= 5.5.9 =

+* Evaluation screen added to React front end

 = 5.5.6 =